Coronavirus: Austria briefly halts trains from Italy over COVID-19 concerns | DW | 23.02.2020

 Austria's Interior Ministry said at the time that the train in question had been traveling from Venice to the southern German city of Munich.
 Italian authorities alerted their Austrian counterparts about two people exhibiting fever symptoms on the train.

-"The further procedure is currently being discussed together with the Italian authorities," the Interior Ministry said, adding that the train had been stopped on Italian soil.
+"The further procedure is currently being discussed together with the Italian authorities," the Interior Ministry said, adding that the train is currently stopped on Italian territory.

 German passengers reportedly involved